 Water to rice ratio

 When it comes to brown rice, you generally need a little more liquid, so I err on the side of 2 cups liquid to 1 cup rice.
-However with white rice, I use less and err on the side of 1 1/2 cups liquid to 1 cup rice.
+However with white rice, I use less and use 1 ½ cups liquid to 1 cup rice.

 - Mix your rice, broth/water and salt (and any other seasonings you add) in a pot.